University Facilities and Land Use Plan

 2022 Facilities and Land Use Planning Process

 MSU has begun a comprehensive Facilities and Land Use Plan review for the East Lansing campus and statewide facilities.
-Look here for additional information as the review process continues.
+Visit campusplan.msu.edu for more extensive information about the effort.

 A Facilities and Land Use Plan is a roadmap for any future demolition, construction, alterations or maintenance of the campus's physical spaces.
 This plan will envision how the campus should look, feel, and function.
 Once finalized, the campus plan will ensure that MSU's buildings, facilities and infrastructure best support's MSU's world-class teaching, learning and research missions.